FoxIO-LLC/ja4/wireshark/README.md

 ![Config](https://github.com/FoxIO-LLC/ja4/blob/main/wireshark/column-config.png)

-Alternatively, they can be added to the preferences by modifiying the user's "preferences" file.
-To do so, find the section labeled  "User Interface: Columns" and add the following items:
+Alternatively, they can be added to the preferences by modifiying the user's "preferences" file using a text editor.
+In the text editor, find the section labeled  "User Interface: Columns" and add the following items:
 ```
 	"JA4T", "%Cus:ja4.ja4t:0:R",
 	"JA4TS", "%Cus:ja4.ja4ts:0:R",